MNL-Bandit with Knapsacks: a near-optimal algorithm: Regret analysis

 \section{Regret analysis}

-The proof of our regret bound requires two major steps.
-We show that with high probability, none of the products is depleted before the end of the time horizon (i.e. the random stopping time $\tau$ of our algorithm satisfies $\tau = T$ with high probability.).
-Then we show that, conditionally on $\tau = T$, the sequence of assortments successively offered by our algorithm generates a high enough revenue.
+We devote the rest of the paper to expose the main ideas behind the proof of Theorem \ref{main_theorem}, leaving the details in the Appendix.

-At the heart of the proof are the design of the upper and lower confidence bounds for the revenue and product consumption rates of each assortment as described in section \ref{sec:policy_description}, and the optimistic choice of assortment made at the beginning of each epoch $\ell$.
+Deriving the regret bound requires three major steps.
+First, we establish the structural properties of the estimators $\boldsymbol{\Tilde{v}}_\ell$, most of which derive from \cite{DBLP:journals/corr/AgrawalAGZ17a}.
+From there we will construct high confidence bounds for the consumption rate $\pi$.
+Second, we show that with high probability, none of the products is depleted before the end of the time horizon.
+This will be done by analyzing the consumption of a fictional algorithm that does not stop when a product is depleted, and is allowed to exceed the inventory capacity.
+The consumption of product $i$ at the end of time $T$ for such an algorithm will be denoted $\mathcal{I}_{i, T}$, and we will prove that with high probability that for each product $i$, $\mathcal{I}_{i, T} \leq T q_i $.
+The main consequence is that Algorithm \ref{main_algo} has a stopping time of exactly $T$ (with high probability).
+This is formalized in Proposition \ref{proposition:consumption}.
+Third, we show that conditionally on this high probability event, the sequence of assortments successively offered by MNLwK-UCB generates a high enough revenue.

-Before giving our regret proof, we enumerate some essential properties of the epoch lengths, the estimators $\{\bar{v}_{i,\ell}\}$, and the upper and lower confidence bounds $\{\vucb_{i,\ell}\}$, $\{\vlcb_{i,\ell}\}$.
-We first borrow the following results from \cite{DBLP:journals/corr/AgrawalAGZ17a} (Corollary A.1 and Lemma A.1).
+At the heart of these three steps lies a refined analysis of $\mathcal{I}_{i, T}$.
+In particular, we decompose the exact inventory consumption $\mathcal{I}_{i, T}$ into a main term derived from Algorithm \ref{main_algo} and three independent noise terms.
+The first noise term is the cost of the seller offering a randomized assortment, the second noise term is the cost of the customer making a randomized purchase, and the third term is the mis-specification cost in the offered assortments.
+The first two noise terms are results of both players (the seller and the customer) randomizing their decisions in a discrete repeated game, and can be analyzed without leveraging many structural properties of Algorithm \ref{main_algo}.
+The third noise term captures the lack of knowledge of $\boldsymbol{v}$ and the learning aspect of the problem.
+This term will consequentely be the main driver of the regret.
+Naturally, Algorithm \ref{proposition:consumption} is tuned so that this term is minimal.